sudipto291088/Data110-21843--fall25/Art_Assignment.md

 ✅ **Connection to Data** – The student provides a short explanation (3-5 sentences) of how the artwork relates to the dataset.

 ⭐ **Special Recognition:** Exceptional pieces that go beyond expectations in creativity, execution, or concept may receive in-class recognition or be displayed in a showcase.

+---

+## Sources for Inspiration

+Here are some sources to explore for ideas and techniques when creating your artwork:

+### **1. Data Visualization & Data Art Projects**
+- [The Pudding](https://pudding.cool) – A digital publication that uses data to tell visual stories.
+- [Dear Data](http://www.dear-data.com) – A hand-drawn data visualization project by Giorgia Lupi & Stefanie Posavec.
+- [Information is Beautiful](https://informationisbeautiful.net) – Stunning visualizations by David McCandless.

+### **2. Artists Who Use Data in Art**
+- [Giorgia Lupi](https://giorgialupi.com) – A pioneer in hand-drawn data visualization.
+- [Stefanie Posavec](https://www.stefanieposavec.com) – Works with hand-crafted, data-inspired design.
+- [Rafael Lozano-Hemmer](https://www.lozano-hemmer.com) – Creates interactive art based on data & movement.

+Use these sources for inspiration, but feel free to explore your own ideas!
+Think creatively about how data can be represented visually in a way that connects numbers to human perception and emotions.